Website

 Card thumbnail

 Grid cards, related posts, listings.
-Keep under 40 KB - they multiply quickly across pages
+Keep under 40 KB, they multiply quickly across pages

-400 × 300 px
+400 x 300 px

 4:3

 Use WebP or AVIF for web images.
-WebP is 25–35% smaller than JPEG at the same quality and is supported by every modern browser.
-AVIF cuts another 30–50% on top.
-Both formats improve Core Web Vitals scores.
-Use the converter above to export directly as JPEG for the widest compatibility fallback.
+WebP is 25 to 35% smaller than JPEG at the same quality and is supported by every modern browser.
+AVIF cuts another 30 to 50% on top.
+This tool always outputs JPEG for the widest compatibility, convert the result separately if you want a smaller WebP or AVIF file.

 Target file sizes for web images